SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

   [Vout2=-((Vout1-Vref2)R2/R1)+Vref2]

    **Note:** The GPIO used for the Positive (Non-Inverting Input Terminal) and the Negative (Inverting Input Terminal) must be different.
-   OPAMP2 in combination with OPAMP3 is not supported.
+   Use the BRD4342A board when using OPAMP2 with OPAMP3.

 #### Cascaded Non-Inverting Programmable Gain Amplifier
   - This configuration uses two opamps.